j-mie6/parsley/docs/tutorial/customising-error-messages.md

   like `fail`, immediately fails except it reports a custom unexpected message.
 Currently, only one unexpected message can be present in the error at once, so this is not very useful unless you really know what you are doing.
-* `.hide` is a method that removes the output of a parser from the error, it is essentially a nice name for `.label("")`
+* `.hide` is a method that removes the output of a parser from the error.
 * `.explain` is a method that can provide _reasons_ for a parser's failure.
 If the parser can recover and move onto other alternatives, the reasons may be lost.
 But they can still be quite nice when used in the correct place!